Credits

 Additional Requirements

-• The furnace must be installed in a home located in the United States and used as a residence.
+• Home Located in the United States: The qualifying property must be installed on or in connection with a home located in the United States that meets the requirements for the credit.

 Source: